 Have you heard of the Athabasca oil sands?
 If you haven’t, you will surely hear about them soon.
 In the near future, oil sands may represent as much as 2/3 of the world’s total petroleum reserves.
-Canada’s Athabasca oil sands alone hold about 1.7 trillion barrels of oil sands, compared to 1.75 trillionmap barrels of conventional oil worldwide.
+Canada’s Athabasca oil sands alone hold about 1.7 trillion barrels of oil sands, compared to 1.75 trillion barrels of conventional oil worldwide.

 Alberta’s large deposits contain at least 85 percent of the world’s known bitumen (oil sands) reserves.
 Currently, only about 10 percent of the reserves are counted as recoverable, which amounts to about 3/4 of North America’s petroleum reserves.
 Many countries around the world have oil sand deposits, but only Canada and Venezuela have oil sand reserves that equal the world’s total reserves of conventional crude oil.